 Starry nights.
 Open trails.
 Winter adventures that sharpen the senses.

+There’s a clarity to winter in South Australia.
+Mist softly unfurls from the vines at first light and frost clings to paddock fences throughout the day.
+The air feels crisper, the colours sharper.
 In the Flinders Ranges, the sky stretches wider — but the stars feel closer.
 In the towering, shadowy forests of the Limestone Coast, small wonders catch your eye — glowing fungi, delicate and bright, emerge from the dark.
 Nature walks feel well-earned, and the warmth of a fire becomes sweeter.
-Winter getaways in South Australia offer a fresh perspective.
-Here are the activities waiting for you.
+It’s why winter activities in South Australia make you feel more alive.
+Embark on a winter getaway and be rewarded with fresh perspective and an abundance of simple pleasures.

-1 / 8
+1 / 9

 Whale watching

-3 / 8
+3 / 9

 Stargazing